New Zoning for Massachusetts’ MBTA Communities

 • A mixed-use district will be deemed to comply as long as it meets the unit capacity, density, and other requirements in the guidelines.

-Bohler’s New England teams have been assisting residential developers with conceptual planning, massing, density, and feasibility analysis to help identify sites that would benefit from this zoning.
+In the meantime, Bohler’s teams have been assisting residential developers across New England with conceptual planning, massing, density, and feasibility analysis to help identify sites that would benefit from this zoning.
 Our teams continue to follow this developing legislation and will adapt our recommendations and guidance to our clients as more information becomes available.

 Ready to move forward?